Adding Bluesky-powered comments to any website in five minutes

 ---

-Of course, if you’re using a different blogging platform you can pass that post link variable in however you prefer.
+Of course, if you’re using a different blogging platform you can pass the post link variable in however you prefer, or just rely on the auto-discovery.

 The source code for the package can be found here.